Rocky Mountain Arsenal: Groundwater contamination

-According to National Resource Damage Assessment, although the contamination has been reduced by the treatment efforts, the water in and around the arsenal may never be fully clean.
+According to a National Resource Damage Assessment (NRDA), although the contamination has been reduced by the treatment efforts, the water in and around the arsenal may never be fully clean.
 A volume of approximately 52,500 acre-feet (65 million cubic metres) of the alluvial aquifer is not usable for human consumption.

 Wildlife Injuries

 The NRDA found several injuries to wildlife.
 It was estimated by the U.S. Fish and Wildlife Service that at least 20,000 ducks died in a 10-year span during the 1970s.
 Mallard carcasses found to have higher levels of Dieldrin.
 Many mammals and birds were found dead and may have suffered lower reproduction rates or birth defects.

 Safety concerns for neighboring residents

 Because of the Superfund site status and the dramatic cleanups, many residents in neighborhoods surrounding the RMA voiced concern about ongoing health risks of living within the close vicinity of the site.
 In September 2017, the state of Colorado filed a lawsuit to sue the United States government for the right to control the contaminated areas of the RMA.
 Though the cleanup of the site was considered complete in 2010, soil and groundwater monitoring practices occur every five years to ensure the effects of the clean-up remain.
 Restrictions on well water use, residential development, consumption of fish and game from the arsenal, and agricultural use of the arsenal will exist in perpetuity until further scientific research is completed at the site.